 The weekly pages are the real reason that I’m in love with the planner.
 Take a peek.

 Each day has three boxes all to itself.
 At first I thought that would be overkill.
 But the more I thought about it, my day is broken up into those three segments.
 In the morning, I usually do homeschooling with Emma.
-In the afternoon (‘day’ on the planner), I’m in the office blogging and doing design work.
+In the afternoon (‘day’ on the planner), I’m in the office blogging, doing design work, and working on our Young Living business.
 After Emma goes to bed (‘night’ on the planner), there’s usually something that I need to accomplish before calling it a day.

 The two-page spread for each week also has spaces for notes down the left side and across the bottom.
-I’m going to start using the bottom space for each day’s menu plan.
-Like our business to-do list, I have a weekly menu plan.
-But I need to think through which meals would work best on which days.
+Sometimes I use the bottom space for each day’s menu plan.
+This helps me think through which meals would work best on which days.
 By using the two-page weekly calendar, I get the big picture of our activities, work schedule, field trips, dance lessons, etc. and see which nights have the potential to create a crunch time situation for dinner.
 Now I can schedule quick meals, leftovers, or Crock Pot meals on those days.

 :: The Details ::